Inference in Auctions with Many Bidders Using Transaction Prices: Appendix

 \subsubsection{Inference about the tail index}

-Finally, we consider the problem of inference about the tail index using transaction prices from first-price auctions.
+Finally, we consider the problem of inference about the tail index from transaction prices in first-price auctions.
 As in Section \ref{sec:sp-index}, we are interested in the following hypothesis test:

 where $\xi _{0}$ is a fixed parameter value in $\Xi $ and $\Xi _{1}=\Xi \backslash \{ \xi _{0}\}$.
-For brevity, we only focus on the case when the alternative hypothesis in \eqref{eq:HT0_fp} is composite.
+For brevity, we focus only on the case where the alternative hypothesis in \eqref{eq:HT0_fp} is composite.
 By our previous arguments, we propose using the feasible version of the generalized likelihood ratio test in the limiting problem, i.e.,

 where $\mathbf{\tilde{P}}$, $\mathbf{\tilde{X}}$, and $\kappa _{\xi }(h)$ are as in Section \ref{sec:fp-supplus}, $W$ is the user-defined weight function on $\Xi _{1}$, and $q( \xi _{0},W,\alpha ) $ is the critical value of the likelihood ratio test in \eqref{eq:HT0_fp}, i.e.,